 Projected to reach $99 billion by 2024, the Indian eCommerce market is among the fastest-growing in the world.
-Numbers indicate India is a hub for eCommerce businesses and if you have been thinking of establishing one, this is the time, for sure.
+Numbers indicate India is a hub for eCommerce business and if you have been thinking of establishing one, this is the time, for sure.

 Be it a small-scale company or a market giant like Amazon, everyone is capitalizing on the eCommerce industry.
 From Amazon and Flipkart to Myntra and Snapdeal, all showed us the true form of eCommerce business framework.
 So, are you ready to know the step-by-step guide to establishing an eCommerce business in India?

 But, wait!
 Before getting into how to set up an eCommerce business, let’s get the basics right!

 Ecommerce, aka electronic commerce, is the process of buying and selling products or services and making money and data transfers using the internet.
 In simple words, all kinds of transactions of goods and services conducted online are eCommerce.
 For example, if you order a product from Amazon or some other website, or even pay for your Netflix subscription, you’re engaged in eCommerce.

 So, are you ready?
 Let’s find out how to start an eCommerce business in India.

 First of all, you need to brainstorm and come up with the perfect eCommerce business plan and business model.
 You can choose either a single-vendor or a multi-vendor eCommerce store depending on your budget for the business.
 While the single-vendor business model helps you have better control over the inventory, the latter will offer you better security in terms of making sales.

 When it comes to naming your business, don’t even think – “What’s in a name?”
 In this fast-changing world, branding starts right from giving your business a name that can tell what the business is all about.

 - Inimitable, without another meaning in another language

 After deciding the name, design a company logo, and move ahead to the type of company you wish to register for.
 In India, companies fall under one of the following types.